sladecek/harla_demo/README.md

 # Introduction

 *LegalAge* is an age-verification service based on zero-knowledge cryptography nad Harmony blockchain technology.
 A prover (physical person) can prover their age Neither the service nor the verifier knows the age of the prover but together they can prove that the prover is older (or younger) than certain age.

 The application was created mainly as a demo for zero-knowledge technologies.
 It is not guaranteed that it can be of any usefullness in any practical situation.

-Imagine a  young-looking woman, who wants to order an alcoholic beverage in a bar.
-In order to prove its age to the barkeeper, she must show her ID with a name (and possibly an address) exposing herself to the danger of stalking.
-Using our application, she can prove the age anonymously instead.
-Similarly, an old-looking student may want to get anonymously a discounted admission to a museum or a good-looking lady in her seventies wants to get a discount for people over fifty without telling her real age.
-The use of the application for verifying the age of consent for sexual activities is left on the phantasy of the reader.

 The application works with four parties: the *prover* is the person who wants to prove their age.
 Entering the bar, they start the